Emergency dentist in Hatfield, Hertfordshire

 If you have less serious dental issues like mild toothache or a small chip, you can make a regular appointment with our dentist for the next available appointment time.

-In case of an emergency, call our team in Hertfordshire on 01707 263 404 for advice, or call the NHS Helpline on 111.
+In case of an emergency, call our expert emergency team on 01707 263 404 for advice and to make an appointment, or call the NHS Helpline on 111.

 I’ve lost a tooth – What should I do?

 If you’ve lost an adult tooth in an accident, you need to see an emergency dentist immediately.
 The earlier you come in to the practice, the better chance we have of saving the tooth.

 The first thing you should do is try to gently place your tooth back in its socket.
 If it doesn’t slot back in comfortably on its own, do not force it.

 Never place your lost tooth in water, cloth, or tissue paper.
 Your teeth are made up of living matter which can quickly dry up if left in the open or in dry conditions.
 This would make it impossible for your dentist to re-implant the tooth later.

 Rinse the tooth with tepid water – DO NOT SCRUB THE TOOTH (as the surface contains living tissue).
 If possible store the tooth in your mouth, between your teeth and gums until you get to us, being careful not to swallow it.
 If this is not possible, store the tooth in a glass of milk or a mild saline solution and seek emergency treatment immediately.